mmonfils/responsible-psychiatric-discharge-plans/index.md

 ## Public Record Review

-This section includes independent investigations of the public record on Iowa House File 385 (HF 385).
-Each analysis seeks to ensure objectivity and prevent data errors.
-Links are provided for full details, and information may update due to ongoing developments.
+This section is an independent investigation of the public record on Iowa House File 385 (HF 385).
+Links are provided for full details, and information may update with ongoing developments.

 *   **[Community Impact Analysis](public-record/community-impact.md):**
     This section looks at mental health institutes (MHIs) and Administrative Services Organizations (ASOs), their rules for discharging a person committed by court order, and how they affect daily life for families and communities.
 It uses systems theory to trace how stable re-entry into the community keeps individuals safe and supported.